huishenlab/biscuit/docs/epiread/old_epiread_format.md

 ---
-title: Quality Control
+title: Old Epiread Formats
-parent: Read Mapping
+parent: Epireads and the epiBED Format
-nav_order: 3
+nav_order: 2
 permalink: /old_epiread_format/
 ---

-## The Old BISCUIT Epiread Format
+# The Old BISCUIT Epiread Format

 Previously, BISCUIT used an epiread format that was an extension of the original epiread format, but closer to the original format than the epibed format.
 This format can still be produced by running: